portworx/px-docs/create-manage-storage-volumes.md

  * Policies enforce how the volume is replicated across the cluster, IOPs priority, filesystem, blocksize, and additional parameters described below.
  * Policies are specified at create time and can be applied to existing volumes.

 Set policies on a volume through the options parameter.
-Or, set policies through a Docker Compose file.
-Using a Kubernetes Pod spec is slated for a future release.
+These options can also be passed in through the scheduler or using the [inline volume spec](create-manage-storage-volumes.html#inline-volume-spec).

 Show the available options through the --help command, as shown below: